The Early Days

 During the winter of 1973-74, a group of citizens, including some Management Council members, was brought together to discuss another vital concern.
 St. Lawrence College funded a worker to conduct the study which ultimately resulted in the formation of the North Frontenac Association for the Mentally Handicapped, now known as Community Living – North Frontenac.

-The beginning: In 1975 our organization became incorporated as North Frontenac Community Services – – the first multi-service centre in the province.
+In 1975 our organization became incorporated as North Frontenac Community Services – – the first multi-service centre in the province.
 Its stated concerns:

 “(1) the residents of North Frontenac have ready access to a full array of social services and these be coordinated, appropriate and effective;